-For any setting that is not home and community-based and remedial actions are not sufficient enough to make the setting compliant with the home and community-based regulations, appropriate action will be taken by SCDHHS to insure continuity of care for any current waiver participants receiving home and community-based services in the setting.
+For any setting that is not home and community-based and remedial actions are not sufficient enough to make the setting compliant with the HCB regulations, appropriate action will be taken by SCDHHS to insure continuity of care for any current waiver participants receiving HCB services in the setting.
 Procedures for participant relocation will be followed as outlined in the "Relocation of Waiver participants" section above (page 68).